zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 Legacy shell support
 ********************

-When the legacy :ref:`Shell` subsystem is compiled with your application, the native standard input (``stdin``) will be redirected to the shell.
+When the legacy shell subsystem is compiled with your application, the native standard input (``stdin``) will be redirected to the shell.
-You may use the shell interactively through the console, by piping another process output to it, or by feeding it a file.
+You may use this shell interactively through the console, by piping another process output to it, or by feeding it a file.

 When using it interactively you may want to select the option